-National Employment Standards (NES) apply to all workers covered by the national workplace relations system, regardless of award and industry.
-They stipulate all non-casual employees have four weeks in annual leave entitlement, which continue to accrue based on ordinary hours worked.
+National Employment Standards (NES) apply to all workers covered by the national workplace relations system in Australia, regardless of award and industry.
+They stipulate all non-casual Australian employees have four weeks in annual leave entitlement, which continue to accrue based on ordinary hours worked.
 Workers in 24-hour businesses regularly working Sunday shifts and holidays get an extra week of paid leave.

 Following labour laws for leave allotment